VehiTech/OpenIgnition/README.md

 # OpenIgnition
-OpenIgnition as an open-source, open-hardware ignition driver circuit for the automotive industry.
+OpenIgnition is an open-source, open-hardware ignition driver circuit for the automotive industry.

 ![Schematics](./imgs/ignition.png)